 3.1.7.
-NON-TENURE TRACK PERSONNEL\\
+Non-tenure Track Personnel

-\\The Policy Manual of the Board of Regents, Second Edition, 1982, Section 803.10.
+The Policy Manual of the Board of Regents, February 2004, Section 803.10.

 Institutions of the University System are authorized to establish professional positions designated as non-tenure track positions.
-Each institution shall prepare annually, along with its budget, a list of positions so designated for submission to and approval by the Chancellor.
-Subsequent requests for such designations submitted during the budget year must also be approved by the Chancellor.
-Positions designated as non-tenure track positions or as tenure track positions may be converted to the other type only with approval by the Chancellor.
+Each institution shall prepare annually, along with its budget, a list of positions so designated for submission to and approval by the Chancellor or his/her designee.
+Subsequent requests for such designations submitted during the budget year must also be approved by the Chancellor or his/her designee.
+Positions designated as non-tenure track positions or as tenure track positions may be converted to the other type only with approval by the Chancellor or his/her designee.

 Non-tenure track positions may be established for full-time professional personnel employed in administrative positions or to staff research, technical, special, career, and public service programs or programs which are anticipated to have a limited lifespan or which are funded, fully or partially, through non-System sources.
 There shall be no maximum time limitation for service in positions in this category.

 The following provisions shall apply to all non-tenure track professional personnel: